Mecha: Video games

 Mecha are often featured in computer and console video games.
-Because of their size and fictional power, mecha are quite popular subjects for games, both tabletop and electronic.
+Because of their size and fictional power, mecha are popular subjects for games, both tabletop and electronic.
 They have been featured in video games since the 1980s, particularly in vehicular combat and shooter games, including Sesame Japan's side-scrolling shooter game Vastar in 1983, various Gundam games such as Mobile Suit Gundam: Last Shooting in 1984 and Z-Gundam: Hot Scramble in 1986, the run and gun shooters Hover Attack in 1984 and Thexder in 1985, and Arsys Software's 3D role-playing shooters WiBArm in 1986 and Star Cruiser in 1988.
-Historically mecha-based games have been more popular in Japan than in other countries.
+Historically, mecha-based games have been more popular in Japan than in other countries.